 Stop Living Life Through The Lens Of Your Camera

-The thing is, you wouldn’t really know this because until 2 years ago, when I became an entrepreneur, it was rare that I would take any pictures of my adventures.
+The thing is, you wouldn’t really know this because until I became an entrepreneur, it was rare that I would take any pictures of my adventures.

 My husband asked me during one of our travels why I would never take pictures.